Introduction To The Staff | How To Read Notes On The Staff

 All musical notation is written on a collection of lines and spaces called a staff.

-Each of the five lines and four spaces represent a different letter name, or note, depending upon which clef is found at the beginning of the staff.
+Each of the five lines and four spaces represents a note with a different letter name depending upon which clef is found at the beginning of the staff.